Last Updated on September 14, 2025 3:41:19 AM by Vivek Makwana

 1. Secured Credit Cards (Against Fixed Deposits)

-These are the easiest to get.
-You just need to open a fixed deposit (usually Rs10,000 or more), and the bank will issue a credit card with a limit of 80–90% of your FD.
+These are the simplest to obtain.
+Simply open a fixed deposit (typically Rs10,000 or more), and the bank will issue a credit card with an 80-90% limit on your FD.

 Top Options: